Romaine-la-Prophétesse: 1791-1792 uprising

 In late December 1791, Ouvière—who had exchanged letters with Romaine for months—negotiated a peace treaty between Trou Coffy and Léogâne giving Romaine control of the government of that city.
 The treaty was "unprecedented not only in Saint-Domingue but also in the entire revolutionary Atlantic world" in putting a black leader in charge of one of a European colony's most important cities.
 The white royalist de Villards, who had been named to his post in November in a compromise between local whites and the free black confederacy, remained as mayor, but was subordinate to Romaine.
 Romaine's forces soon also occupied Jacmel, having by then burned large parts of it.
 (Later, before ceding control of it, they would set fire to Léogâne as well.)

 Romaine now controlled a large swath of West Province, but this power, and their control of the Trou Coffy insurgency, was breaking down.
 During a Mass on New Year's Day in St. Rose de Lima (the oldest church in Haiti) held to solemnize the peace treaty between Trou Coffy and Léogâne, insurgents no longer acting under Romaine's control disrupted the homily.
 Furthermore, after leaving Trou Coffy, Ouvière provided a detailed description of the camp to Romaine's enemies in the colonial government.
 These enemies were in turn being reinforced: French national commissioner Edmond de Saint-Léger was making his way to Port-au-Prince and mustering troops with which to retake Léogâne even as Romaine's own forces deserted.
 Seeking an alliance with the forces of André Rigaud, whose free black soldiers esteemed the Trou Coffy insurgents, Romaine directed Léogâne to send food, clothes, and munitions to Rigaud's camp at Bizoton near Port-au-Prince.
 The violent excesses committed by Romaine's troops, however, made Rigaud unwilling to ally with them.

 The Trou Coffy uprising freed many slaves, and resulted in pressure on plantation owners to make concessions to those slaves who did not revolt, who were given more days a week off from work, but it had come to be opposed by a coalition of whites and conservative free blacks, which was reinforced by Saint-Léger's soldiers.
-On March 12, 1792, Romaine staged a final raid on Léogâne and initially captured its canons, before being repulsed by fire from Saint-Léger's canons, muskets, and frigate La Galathée.
+On March 12, 1792, Romaine staged a final raid on Léogâne and initially captured its cannons, before being repulsed by fire from Saint-Léger's cannons, muskets, and frigate La Galathée.
 On March 25, Saint-Léger decisively raided Trou Coffy with a battalion of 400 men led by Boyer and Singlar, destroying the site and capturing Romaine's wife and daughter, although Romaine themself escaped.
 A letter dated April 12, 1792, published in the Mercure de France and likely written by Ouvière, states that Romaine not only avoided capture but "continues to preach".
 Nothing further is known of Romaine after 1792.